ReferralsBusiness

 SNCB is the national railway company of Belgium, with services that include national (Intercity) and regional (Local) express trains.
 All SNCB trains come with both First Class and Second Class carriages.
 Belgium has one of the densest rail networks in the world.
 Seat reservations aren’t possible for any of the company's trains.

-Intercity Express (ICE), Intercity (IC), Eurocity (EC) and SNCB classes from Leiden Centraal to Luxembourg
+What Eurostar, Intercity Express (ICE), Intercity (IC) and SNCB classes are there from Leiden Centraal to Luxembourg?

-Compare the different travel classes offered by Intercity Express (ICE), Intercity (IC), Eurocity (EC) and SNCB when traveling from Leiden Centraal to Luxembourg.
+Compare the different travel classes offered by Eurostar, Intercity Express (ICE), Intercity (IC) and SNCB when traveling from Leiden Centraal to Luxembourg.

-Onboard services on Intercity Express (ICE), Intercity (IC), Eurocity (EC) and SNCB
+What are the onboard services on Eurostar, Intercity Express (ICE), Intercity (IC) and SNCB?

 Discover more about the onboard services offered on trains from Leiden Centraal to Luxembourg.